-also There is an enormous challenge with using antibiotics ,as Salmonella is one of the 'superbugs' which are resistant to several classes of antibiotics specially Gastroenteritis That caused by non-typhoidal Salmonella.
-Hoever disease usually resolves without treatment but it can be systemic in severe cases and require antimicrobial antimicrobial resistance this treatment. phenotype is attributed to the possession of class 1 integron by some o the Salmonella serovars (Ashbolt et al., 2013).
+also There is an enormous challenge with using antibiotics ,as Salmonella is one of the 'superbugs' which are several classes resistant to of antibiotics specially in Gastroenteritis That caused by non-typhoidal Hoever disease usually Salmonella. resolves without treatment but it can be systemic in severe cases and require antimicrobial treatment. this antimicrobial resistance phenotype is attributed to the possession of class 1 integron by some o the Salmonella serovars (Ashbolt et al., 2013) .